Hybrid Diffusion Policies with Projective Geometric Algebra for Efficient Robot Manipulation Learning: Technical Overview

 The observation latent tensor $\mathbf{z}_o$ is passed to a denoising module, implemented as either a Transformer or U-Net, which produces denoised action latents \( \mathbf{z}_{\mathbf{a}} \in \mathbb{R}^{H_p \times K_a \times 16} \).
 Here, \( H_p \) denotes the prediction horizon, \( K_a \) is the total number of positional, rotational, or scalar components in an action, and 16 is the dimensionality of a multivector in $\mathbb{G}_{3,0,1}$.
 These action latents are then decoded by a P-GATr action decoder \citep{brehmer2023geometric}, which mirrors the structure of the state encoder.

 The decoder produces a stack of action multivectors as a tensor \( \mathbf{x}_a^{t:t+H_p} \in \mathbb{R}^{H_p \times K_a \times 16} \), where each multivector represents a predicted position, orientation, or scalar action component.
 This tensor is unpacked into individual multivectors corresponding to specific link or scalar properties at each time step, and then converted into standard geometric representations such as 3D positions, unit quaternions, and scalar values (e.g., for gripper control).
-Details of the conversion process from multivectors to standard representations are provided in \S\ref{sec:conversions}.
 The resulting outputs can be passed to a controller or inverse kinematics solver to recover the final sequence of robot states.

 A more in-depth explanation and design justification for this architecture is presented in \S\ref{sec:technical_details}.